Click on the image to view the PowerPoint presentation

-PROTECT PLAY AND EXPERIENTIAL LEARNING
+AN OPEN LETTER TO PROTECT PLAY AND EXPERIENTIAL LEARNING

-In recent years, our nation’s focus on meeting standards in English language arts, mathematics and other content areas has led to changes in learning environments for young children: away from opportunities for inquiry, active/play-based and project-based learning to teacher-directed instruction of mandated, scripted curricula and preparation for standardized tests.
-However, research from “the science of learning” – understandings from the neurological, biological and developmental sciences – confirm that active/play-based experiences are a critical component of how young children learn.
-It is through what people call “play” – active, exploratory, inquiry learning opportunities grounded in children’s interests and questions and that are responsive to children’s cultural and linguistic backgrounds – that the brain is literally built.
-The neural connections resulting from these active experiences translate to building and strengthening children’s content knowledge, language, and physical, social and emotional competencies.
+In recent years, our nation’s focus on meeting standards in English language arts, mathematics and other content areas has led to changes in learning environments for young children: away from opportunities for inquiry, active, play-based and project-based learning to teacher-directed instruction of mandated, scripted curricula and preparation for standardized tests.
+However, research from “the science of learning” – understandings from the neurological, biological and developmental sciences – confirm that active learning and play-based experiences are a critical component of how young children learn.
+It is through what people call “play” – active, exploratory,

-- Support research-confirmed practices that are developmentally-appropriate for the globally recognized early childhood years (birth – age 8): provide preK and Kindergarten children with opportunities to experience child-initiated play during the instructional time of each regular school day.
+- Support research-confirmed practices that are developmentally-appropriate for the globally recognized early childhood years (birth – age 8): provide Pre-K and Kindergarten children with opportunities to experience child-initiated play during the instructional time of each regular school day.

 - Provide teachers with the opportunity to adjust instruction and curriculum to be responsive to children’s understandings, questions, interests, languages, and cultures.